pmengine/gitlesson/gitlesson.md

 Git - XKCD https://xkcd.com/1597/

-As git is notoriously user difficult to understand, there are many git front ends: either guis, like [sourcetree](https://www.sourcetreeapp.com/) or [gitkraken](https://www.gitkraken.com/), as well as web SaaS like [GitHub](https://github.com/), [Gitlab](https://gitlab.com/) and [BitBucket](https://bitbucket.com/).
+As git is notoriously difficult to understand, there are many git front ends: either guis, like [sourcetree](https://www.sourcetreeapp.com/) or [gitkraken](https://www.gitkraken.com/), as well as web SaaS like [GitHub](https://github.com/), [Gitlab](https://gitlab.com/) and [BitBucket](https://bitbucket.com/).

 Precima is moving to git and GitHUb, so that's what we will focus on today.

 GitHub offers free hosting of projects, with the caveat that they are open to the public internet.

-The Model Engine team are currently using an organisation account, where we can keep our code private with up to five users with a cost of $25 per month, and extra users at $5 per user/month.
+The Model Engine team are currently using an organisation account, where we can keep our code private with up to five users with a cost of $25 per month, and extra users at $9 per user/month.
 I believe we are eventually planning to host a central github server locally for global use.

 Git projects are organised into repositories, which contain a directory of code (or other text) under version control.
 We can track binary files, but this is not super efficient.